 As well as getting in front of them via a place they spend a lot of their time (their email inbox) it can prove a very cost-effective way to stay in touch.

-When it comes to email marketing, the key difference between reaching a B2C audience and a B2B one, is the type of content you may send out and when.
+When it comes to email marketing, the key difference between reaching a B2C and a B2B audience is the type of content you may send out and when.

 Here, we’ve pulled together some practical advice and top tips for ensuring you get the most out of your B2B email marketing.